 More serious ulcers may require surgical intervention.
 These ulcers are treated through the removal and cleaning of the affected area.
 Recovery can take several weeks or months.

 Serious complications from diabetic foot conditions like ulcers may include amputation.
-This involves the removal of your toe, your foot, or even your leg if the condition cannot be treated in any other way.
+This involves the removal of your toe, your foot, or even your leg if the condition can’t be treated in any other way.

 Managing your diabetes will reduce the chances that you develop serious foot conditions.
 Self-management includes: